katmore/flat/INSTALL.md

    4.1.
 Copy (or link) the contents of flat/asset to the publically accessible web root.

    4.2.
-See flat/examples/web-service/README.txt if deploying a website or RESTful api service.
+Create an entry point based on instructions in [flat/examples/web-service/README.txt](examples/web-service/README.txt)

    4.3.
-See the files in flat/examples/web-service/config-samples for apache and nginx configuration.
+See the files in [flat/examples/web-service/config-samples](examples/web-service/config-samples) for [apache .htaccess](examples/web-service/config-samples/apache2-htaccess.txt) and nginx [location rules](examples/web-service/config-samples/nginx-location.txt) and [server rules](examples/web-service/config-samples/nginx-server.txt).

 5. See flat/examples/cli for executing/deploying command line scripts.